What is data mining? A definition, an overview of data mining tools, the process & applications

 There is another difference: data mining is focused on finding new KPIs while business intelligence measures, monitors and visualizes the progress of existing KPIs.
 Data mining uses specific data sets to explore unstructured data, while the point of leverage for business intelligence is the relational databases and the structured data stored in them.

-Difference data warehouse vs data mining
+Difference between data warehouse and data mining

 Professionals who do not have a business intelligence background sometimes confuse the terms data warehousing and data mining, even though there is a substantial difference.
 Data warehousing is a process of storing structured data from one or more sources in a data warehouse (a central repository).
 Data mining, on the other hand, is a process of distilling meaningful data and valuable business insights from a database or data warehouse.
 In other words, you can only get started with data mining if there is a well-integrated large database or data warehouse.